kyshu11027/financial-chatbot/README.md

   - Managing NoSQL data (MongoDB) for storing and creating contextual and message documents.
   - Acting as the Kafka producer and consumer, facilitating communication between the client and Python worker.
   - Streaming responses to the client via Server-Sent Events (SSE).
-  - Uses RPC framework for communication
+  - Uses RPC framework for communication.
+  - Uses worker pooling to handle sending AI response streams back to the user in real time.

 - **Python Worker(s) [Repository Link](https://github.com/kyshu11027/financial-chatbot-llm)**
   - Asynchronous workers to handle LLM response generation.